Skip Navigation

 There is no public parking at this event and Festival Republic is clearly advising customers not to drive, and to use public transport to travel to the event.

-In order to deter attendees from parking in the local area and maintain resident and business parking, we are working with Local Authorities to implement resident access-only road closures and parking restrictions on roads in close proximity to the park.
+We are working with Local Authorities to implement resident access-only road closures and parking restrictions on roads in close proximity to the park.
+Public notices will be posted around 2 weeks prior to the first event day.
 The road closures will be staffed by traffic marshals and will remain accessible to residents and delivery drivers.

 We will provide signage for the local area and are liaising with the Highways teams of the surrounding Boroughs to provide additional and clear signage approximately two weeks before the events on residential roads to advise of the access only road closures.